 PARTICULARS OF EMPLOYEES

 CONSERVATION OF ENERGY & TECHNOLOGY ABSORPTION AND

 Pursuant to the requirement of Section 134(3)(m) of the Companies Act 2013 read withRule 8(3) of the Companies (Accounts) Rules 2014 the relevant data pertaining to theConservation of Energy Technology Absorption and Foreign Exchange Earnings and Outgo areprovided in Annexure - H of this Report.

-STATE OF COMPANYS AFFAIRS
+STATE OF COMPANY'S AFFAIRS

-The state of Companys affairs is given under the heading PerformanceReview and various other headings in this Report and in the Management Discussion andAnalysis which forms part of this Report.
+The state of your Company's affairs is given under the heading PerformanceReview' and various other headings in this Report and in the Management Discussion andAnalysis which forms part of the Annual Report.

 INTERNAL CONTROL SYSTEMS